JohnFunkCode/ProgrammingChurch/README.md

 #### Excercise 4
 Add some buttons to your LED circuit and write some code to do things with them.
 I suggest first just making sure your buttons work, then make them start your string of LEDs racing.
-Example code for this is in src/gpizero-buttons.py
+Example code for this is in **src/gpizero-buttons.py** (hint - use the GPIOZero button.whenpressed() method.
+There is a great example in the (GPIOZero Recipies)[http://gpiozero.readthedocs.io/en/stable/recipes.html)

 ***
 ## February 17th Session - Creating Web UI with Flask - Part 1